List of Roseanne and The Conners characters: Jackie Harris

 In a plot development that was later retconned out of existence, in Seasons 6/7 Jackie married Dan's city garage co-worker Fred, who impregnated her during a one-night stand.
 Jackie is initially uninterested in pursuing a further romantic relationship, but gradually warms to Fred and accepts his marriage proposal.
 Their son, Andy, is born two months before the wedding.
 The marriage is short-lived, and, though Fred is a stable husband and loving father, the couple share little in common.
 Jackie eventually finds Fred boring, predictable, and self-centered and briefly seeks out other male companionship, though it is mostly an innocent relationship.
 She and Fred see a marriage counselor, but Jackie eventually decides she is happier being single.
 They divorce and Jackie transitions into single motherhood while maintaining a relatively amicable post-divorce relationship with her ex-husband.
 In the Season 10 reboot and The Conners spin-off, there is no mention of her ever being married or having a son.
 In The Conners Jackie, still single, briefly lived with Peter, an unemployed academic who freeloaded off her until she threw him out for cheating.
 In Season 3, Jackie begins dating Neville, Louise Guldofski's veterinary brother, though Jackie was initially reluctant to date anyone.
+They eventually marry at the end of season 4.

 In Season 6, while in labor, Jackie is shocked when Bev reveals Jackie's birth name is actually Marjorie; the family began calling her Jackie because Roseanne, unable to pronounce the name Marjorie, instead called her baby sister "my Jackie".
 But in Season 10, Jackie introduces herself to Andrea, the woman looking to hire Becky as her surrogate, as Jacqueline.
 Despite Jackie's apparent flightiness in the early episodes, she is actually the backbone of the Conner/Harris family in many ways, as Roseanne admits in the last episode of Season 9, and which also reveals that Jackie, not Bev, had come out as a lesbian during the final season and that Roseanne knew, but had just always pictured her with a man.
 However, as most of Season 9 (and the final episode in particular) has been since retconned out of existence, Jackie is again heterosexual.